webventurer/landing-nextjs/README.md

 However, as soon as you add markdown with .mdx files (i.e. markdown + React) components you get easy to read structured code that does something useful.

+Now add in some SCSS support (Sassy CSS).
+SCSS is a CSS preprocessor - it's an extension of CSS that adds powerful features to make writing styles easier and more maintainable: you can add variables to CSS and nesting where you write styles inside other styles.
+Or mixins which are reusable blocks of styles.

 It's kinda obvious when you see it, hence why I wrote this little project.

+### The way forwards

+React components + SCSS + CSS Modules gives you everything you need: scoping/isolation & enhanced power using variables, mixins and nesting.
+It's like creating a visual language with its own encapsulation and programming ability.

+All the display code gets shorter and is cleanly separated from the content.
+Each React component has its namespace with its own styling too.
+Namespaces & encapsulation for the win!

+> Namespaces are one honking great idea -- let's do more of those!
+> — _Tim Peters, The Zen of Python_

 ## How this project was built